 In this one, talented wedding photographer and bundle of energy Isoelegant used the opportunity to wear her geisha dress that she’d picked up in Japan.
 We then trekked a few miles up Dovedale hunting for locations.
 Isoelegant forged rivers, in full costume, got cold and wet.
 I just pressed the shutter.
 Then we had an ice cream.
 It was great.

-I’ve not shown much stuff from my work in studios, so I thought I’d get in some friends for a photo shoot.
+I’ve not shown much stuff from my Leicester studio, so I thought I’d get in some friends for a photo shoot.
 I asked Danni Spooner & Carise ZM for some 20’s/30’s style, but with a modern twist.
 And that’s just what they did.

 As well as shooting digitally, I thought I’d take the large format camera for a spin.
 This is Sinar F1 large format camera, where the film negatives are 5″ x 4″.
 It’s enormously difficult to focus, so you may notice a bit of arty soft focus with the film images.
 I’m going to make that focusing easier, soon.
 For the technical, the film was Ilford FP4+ developed in ID-11.